 |Frequency Response||20Hz - 20kHz||20Hz - 20kHz|

 Despite the higher sample and bit rates on the Blue Yeti Pro, the Blue Yeti is still the best choice for most users.
 Depending on your situation, it will work just fine for podcasts, live recordings, and recording instruments.
-It's also the one with a far easier setup since the Pro model requires the installation of a driver that differs depending on the type of device it's connected to.
+It's also the one with a far easier setup since it doesn't require a driver installed.
 The Blue Yeti is also noted for having more color choices.
-There are at least six standard colors available with special editions popping up often.
+There are at least six standard colors available, with special editions popping up often.

 Not everything about the regular Yeti is positive, however.
-Its knobs and buttons don't feel as good as they do on the Pro.
-Also, the digital volume controls found on the Pro model are superior.
+Its knobs and buttons don't feel as solid as the ones on the Blue Yeti Pro.
+The digital volume controls on the Pro model are also superior.
 Beyond this, both Yeti models look and work similarly.

 When it comes to performance, both microphones score well.
 The Pro model, because it can record in both digital and analog formats, offers further flexibility.
-Plus, there's no doubt that the recorded sounds are ever-so-slightly better with the Pro version.
+Plus, the recorded sounds are ever-so-slightly better on the Pro version.

-Basically, this choice comes down to where you are in your podcasting or recording career.
-If you're just starting out and want a good, decently-priced microphone to test the waters, the Blue Yeti will do just fine.
-However, if you already have a normal Blue Yeti and want to take everything to the next level, are an audiophile that wants more flexibility in what and how you can record, or you just happen to have more money to spend, you can't go wrong with the Blue Yeti Pro.
+Basically, the Blue Yeti vs. Blue Yeti Pro choice comes down to where you are in your podcasting or recording career.
+If you're starting and want a good, decently-priced microphone to test the waters, the Blue Yeti will do just fine.
+However, if you already have a normal Blue Yeti and want to take everything to the next level, are an audiophile that wants more flexibility in what and how you can record, or you happen to have more money to spend, you can't go wrong with the Blue Yeti Pro.

 The proper, colorful choice